 Salary Range: $38,800 - $43,000 (salary will be commensurate with education, qualifications, and experience)

-Talent Search (TS) is a federal TRiO Program that serves 500 students annually.
+Talent Search (TS) is a federal TRiO Program primarily focused on information dissemination in group settings.
 The goal of the program is to increase the number of low income, potential first-generation college bound students to stay in and graduate from high school, as well as enroll in and eventually graduate college.
-This position is responsible for coordinating and implementing pre-college program services to serve approximately 250-300 participants in grades 6th-12th in target schools in metro Atlanta.
+This position is responsible for coordinating and implementing pre-college program services to serve approximately 225-250 participants in grades 6th-12th in target schools in metro Atlanta.
 This is a full-time position.
 Employment is based on a provisional basis and may be extended, contingent upon future funding and/or work performance.
 Federal regulations requires preference be given to qualified candidates with a background similar to that or program participants.
 Some evening and weekends work is required.

 - Coordinate and budgets for the programming schedule/calendar each term and prepare reports to submit to the Director.
 Orchestrates and/or carry out the plan to deliver/implement target schools' services, parent workshops, correspondences, general communication (telephone and email contacts), newsletters, and field trips, etc. in an effort to ensure the majority of program participants participant in the Project and stays abreast of the TS services.